zwangemory/qtm530fall2024/README.md

 ## QTM  530: COMPUTING I

-This is the first course on computing for the Master's in Data Science.
+This Github repository contains the lecture material for the first computing course in the Master's in Data Science.